Finding Meaning and Purpose

-In this Q & A, Allison Gilbert, Senior Writer for the Center for Parent and Teen Communication, has a fascinating conversation with William Damon, Director of the Stanford Center on Adolescence at Stanford University, about why it’s so important for teens to develop a sense of purpose.
+In this Q&A, Allison Gilbert, Senior Writer for the Center for Parent and Teen Communication, has a fascinating conversation with Dr. William Damon, Director of the Stanford Center on Adolescence at Stanford University, about why it’s so important for teens to develop a sense of purpose.
 Damon, who is also author of numerous books, including The Path to Purpose: Helping Our Children Find Their Calling in Life, argues students who have a sense of purpose tend to be happier and perform better in school than classmates who don’t.

 But what is purpose exactly, how can teens cultivate it, and how is this frame of mind any different than simply having a goal?
 Read Gilbert and Damon’s discussion to learn more.
 And when you’re done, click the links at the bottom of the page for videos and interactive tools – all designed to help teens figure out their purpose.